Flagship · 01 · 2025 — in production

 Two AI passes, one card

 Most products that use AI for invitations bolt a single text generator onto a stock template library.
-We split text and imagery into two separate models with shared event context, so the copy and the artwork land on the same wavelength.
-Formal baptism gets serif type and a soft palette.
-Cocktail birthday gets bold sans and a saturated accent.
+We split text and imagery into two separate models with shared event context, so the copy and the artwork pull in the same direction.
+A formal baptism gets serif type and a soft palette.
+A cocktail birthday gets bold sans and a saturated accent.
 The card composes itself around both.

 No forced subscription

-The credit model is the move.
-Every competitor wants a $9.99/month.
-We watched real people use the product and discovered that nobody wants a subscription for an event.
+The credit model was the decision that mattered most.
+Almost every competitor wants $9.99 a month.
+We looked at how people use the product and found that few of them want a subscription for a single event.
 They want it for a wedding, then again in two years for a baptism, then again for a birthday.
-So we billed accordingly.
-Stripe one-off, credits on the account, top up when you have something to send.
+So that is how we billed: a one-off Stripe payment, credits on the account, topped up when you have something to send.

 The Stack